MorphiaOrg/morphia/docs/reference/content/guides/annotations.md

 Marks a field in an `@Entity` to be the "_id" field in MongoDB.

 ## Property
-An optional annotation instructing Morphia to persist then field in to the document given to MongoDB.
+An optional annotation instructing Morphia to persist the field in to the document given to MongoDB.
 By default, the field name is used as the property name.
 This can be overridden by passing a String with the new name to the annotation.

 ## Transient
 Instructs Morphia to ignore this field when converting an entity to a document.
 The Java keyword `transient` can also be used instead.

 ## Serialized
 Instructs Morphia to serialize this field using JDK serialization.
-The field's value essentially gets converted to a `byte[]` and passed off to MongoDB.
+The field's value gets converted to a `byte[]` and passed off to MongoDB.

 ```java